 When you take a test, your vehicle must be able to:

 - Be covered for a road test (check with your insurance company)

 - It must be roadworthy and have a current MOT (if it is older than three years)

 - You cannot use a convertible unless it is a saloon, hatchback, or estate vehicle in good working condition

 - There are no warning lights on, such as the airbag warning light

-- You cannot have a space-saving spare tyre fitted unless there is no tyre damage and each tyre has the legal tread depth
+- You cannot have a space-saving spare tire fitted unless there is no tire damage and each tire has the legal tread depth

 - Be smoke-free – you can’t smoke in it right before or during the test